Stan Polovets: Philanthropy

-Polovets is a co-founder and chairman/CEO of the Genesis Prize Foundation.
-The Foundation awards an annual $1 million Prize to exceptional individuals whose achievements will inspire and instill a sense of pride in the next generation of Jews.
-The Prize has a permanent endowment of $100 million and is a partnership between the Genesis Prize Foundation and the Jewish Agency for Israel (Sokhnut).
-Each of the laureates has chosen to forgo the award funds and directed their $1 million prizes - often matched by additional donors - to various charitable causes.
+Polovets is a co-founder and chairman and CEO of the Genesis Prize Foundation.
+The Foundation awards an annual $1 million prize to exceptional individuals whose achievements will inspire and instill a sense of pride in the next generation of Jews.
+The prize has a permanent endowment of $100 million and is a partnership between the Genesis Prize Foundation and the Jewish Agency for Israel (Sokhnut).
+Each of the laureates has chosen to forgo the award funds and directed their $1 million prizes – often matched by additional donors – to various charitable causes.

-Polovets is also a co-Founder and CEO Emeritus of Genesis Philanthropy Group (GPG), one of the largest private foundations in the field of Jewish philanthropy, with offices in Moscow, New York City, London and Tel Aviv.
+Polovets is also a co-founder and CEO emeritus of Genesis Philanthropy Group (GPG), one of the largest private foundations in the field of Jewish philanthropy, with offices in Moscow, New York City, London and Tel Aviv.
 Polovets served as the founding CEO of GPG from its inception in 2007 until July 2014.
-He represented GPG on the boards of several non-profits funded by GPG, including serving as Vice Chairman of Hillel Russia.
+He represented GPG on the boards of several non-profits funded by GPG, including serving as vice chairman of Hillel Russia.

 In 2003, Polovets established, funded, and managed the Vnimanie Foundation, a non-profit organization dedicated to supporting Russian children with learning disabilities and behavioral disorders.
-The Board of Vnimanie included many prominent individuals, including the former Soviet leader Mikhail Gorbachev.
-The Executive Director of Vnimanie Foundation was Sergei Filatov, who previously served as President Boris Yeltsin’s Chief of Staff.
+The board of Vnimanie included many prominent individuals, including the former Soviet leader Mikhail Gorbachev.
+The executive director of Vnimanie Foundation was Sergei Filatov, who previously served as President Boris Yeltsin’s chief of staff.